hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq/certificate.md

 - How is award of achievement different from certification?
 - What is the difference between openSAP and SAP Learning Hub?
 - What is the difference between openSAP and SAP Education?
+- what is the difference from this to the learning hub?
+- is this the same as the SAP Learning Hub?
+- Is this the same as SAP Education?
+- What is the difference from this to the SAP learning hub?
+- How does OpenSAP differ from SAP Education and Learning Hub?
+- How do the OpenSAP certificates differ from the SAP Education and learning hub certificates?

 ## intent:certificate_availability
 - When do I receive my Record of Achievement?